 When it feels like a situation, person or object is posing a threat, whether real or believed, an instinctual anxiety can be experienced which causes the body to prepare for freeze, fight or flight (flee) mode.
 This behaviour is usually seen as normal and necessary for adaptation and survival, unless the fear response is abnormal or inappropriate (it depends on the context).
 It’s believed that most abnormal reactions are not natural, but instead learned, which means it can be unlearned.

-If the fear of something or someone is constant and almost uncontrolled then it’s called a phobia.
+If the fear of something or someone is constant and almost uncontrolled, it is called a phobia.
 Often the memory of, or incidences associated with a phobic event, can cause a response in a dog.

 Noise related occurrences, for example thunderstorm and fireworks, are linked to common phobias.